 5. LEN Function

-When you need to count the character in cells, you need to utilize the LEN function.
+When you need to count the characters in cells, you need to utilize the LEN function.
 This function returns a number of characters in a text string.
 If any data analyst needs to count the character in one cell or multiple cells, he/she needs to use the LEN function effectively.

 6. LEFT/RIGHT Function